steffendx/GoNorth/README.md

 ## Plans for the future
 The next steps which I will implement in the future are:
- * Exporting of Npcs, Items and Dialogs to scripts
+ * Usability improvments
+ * I am very open for feature requests and good ideas

 ## License
 GoNorth is open source and released under the [MIT LICENSE](LICENSE).